Class BinomialLikelihoodCostFunction

 The ComputeCost(int?, int?) method returns this same metric value.

-This cost/metric is calculated efficiently using precomputed prefix sums of successes (k
+This cost/metric is calculated efficiently using precomputed prefix sums of successes (k) and trials (n),

 Consider using the Binomial Likelihood cost function when: